Describe your style in 5 adjectives.

 What is your favourite personal touch you have seen at a wedding?

-There are so many! but I loved the little mossy terracotta pots of herbs at Sam and Neil's wedding that were put together by her Mom.
+There are so many! but I loved the little mossy terracotta pots of herbs at Sam and Neil's wedding that were put together by Sam’s Mom.

 Describe your typical process with a couple.